camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/introduction.md

 The Camunda [Connector SDK](./connectors/custom-built-connectors/connector-sdk.md) allows you to run multiple Connectors using [runtime environments](./connectors/custom-built-connectors/connector-sdk.md#runtime-environments).
 You can configure your runtime environment to execute any set of Connectors available to you.

 You can use the [out-of-the-box Connectors](./connectors/out-of-the-box-connectors/available-connectors-overview.md) provided by Camunda.
-Every connector links to a source code repository that enables you to run the Connector in a Self-Managed environment.
+Every Connector links to a source code repository that enables you to run the Connector in a Self-Managed environment.
 Besides those provided Connectors, you can use the Camunda Connector SDK in combination with [Connector templates](./connectors/custom-built-connectors/connector-templates.md) to develop [custom Connectors](./connectors/custom-built-connectors/connector-sdk.md#creating-a-custom-connector).

 These custom Connectors can then be used by process developers in your Self-Managed environment in the same way they would use out-of-the-box Connectors.

 To provide the user interface during modeling, you need to make the respective [Connector template](./connectors/custom-built-connectors/connector-templates.md#providing-and-using-connector-templates) available in your environment.